zammad/zammad-org/src/en/contribute/style-guide.md

 # Style and content guide

-This guide provides an overview of the content that should be included in the Zammad documentation, as well as formatting and style guidelines to ensure clarity and readability.
+This guide provides an overview of the content that should be included in the Zammad documentation and formatting and style guidelines to ensure clarity and readability.

 The first sections are about general information and rules.
 A [section with examples](#examples) follows at the end.